|Keith's Ham Radio||

 If you are mailing your card from an overseas country, please include a QSL-sized, self-addressed envelope (along with $1.00 in US funds) and, again, mail it to my USA (KB1SF) postal address.
 As with QSLs coming from the USA, your card will be returned via the US Postal Service.

-In any case, if sufficient return postage is not included with your card, I'll send your return card via the Bureau.
+Canadians wishing to receive a paper QSL can send it directly to my Canadian address at either VA3OB or VA3KSF.
+Again, please enclose an SASE with sufficient Canadian return postage attached.
+In any case, if sufficient return postage is not included with your card, I'll send your return card via the US Bureau.

 Paper QSLs (Bureau)

-I participate in both the USA and Canadian QSL Bureau System and have incoming QSL Bureau accounts for all of my current US and Canadian call signs (KB1SF, VA3KSF and VA3OB).
-While I seldom initiate outgoing Bureau QSLs, I will do my best to respond to your QSL card if it is sent to me via the Bureau.
+I still participate in both the USA and Canadian QSL Bureau System and have incoming QSL Bureau accounts for all of my current US and Canadian call signs (KB1SF, VA3KSF and VA3OB).
+While I no longer initiate outgoing Bureau QSLs, I will do my best to respond to your QSL card if it is sent to me via the Bureau.